kleinfreund/kleinfreund.de/src/pages/resume.md

 ---
 title: Résumé
-description: The CV of Philipp Rudloff, a front-end developer living in Eindhoven, the Netherlands.
+description: The résumé of Philipp Rudloff, a front-end developer living in Eindhoven, the Netherlands.
 date: 2020-12-05
 ---